PRE-CONFERENCE WORKSHOPS

 How do I sign-up for a workshop?

-When available, you can sign up for workshops on the conference registration page.
-There you will see a list of the workshops being offered on Saturday 30th and Sunday 31st July, 2022.
-You will only be able to sign up for one workshop per day (or two half-day workshops).
+To sign up for workshops, please use the conference registration form.
+There, you will find a list of half-day and full-day workshops available on Saturday and Sunday.
+Participants may register for one workshop per day or two half-day workshops.

 What if I sign-up and a workshop is cancelled, or I have to withdraw?